 If you find yourself lost somewhere along these steps, you can refer to this helpful video.

 Once you successfully download the IPA file from Kotobee, you can upload it to the App Store using the Application Loader app, and manage your app information through iTunes Connect.

 There are two options available for you to test your app.

 1) If you've already uploaded your app to the App Store, but haven't published it yet, you can test your app using TestFlight.

 TestFlight allows you to test your app before adding it to the App Store, as well as invite other testers to test with you.
 You'll need to download the TestFlight App on your iPhone or iPad device.
 TestFlight's settings in your iTunes connect account may be accessed from here:

 2) If you have enough credits, you can create a Development provisioning profile instead of a Distribution profile, in your Apple Developer Account (in Certificates, Identifiers & Profiles).
 You will need to add your device to the list of devices allowed to use this Development profile.

-You will continue the steps normally to have your IPA exported with this new profile.
+Continue the steps normally to have your IPA exported with this new profile.
 You can transfer the app (IPA file) to your device using iTunes.
-For a more simpler interface, you may like to give iFunBox a try.
+For a simpler interface, you may like to give iFunBox a try.